KStateMachine/kstatemachine/docs/pages/exception_handling.md

 ## Exceptions from listeners

 Even though `KStateMachine` assumes that listener callbacks should not throw exceptions, it may happen in practice.
-If your app code throws exceptions in a listener callbacks library catches them, completes transition successfully and passes the first occurred exception to `listenerExceptionHandler`.
+If your app code throws exceptions in listener callbacks, the library catches them, completes the transition successfully, and passes the first occurred exception to `listenerExceptionHandler`.
 It simply rethrows exception by default, but you may want to mute them with custom handler for example.